 9.9 Team Management (team-oriented)

 The leader that is oriented towards this style should not change this.
 His employees form a close-knit team and work together on the execution of objectives.
 The leader has got a lot respect for his employees and enthuses and motivates them.
 This is why they are able to bring out the best in themselves, Mutual involvement among the employees is high and they are very loyal to their employer.
 Such an optimal cooperation is often linked to short-term projects that are carried out by (highly) experienced employees.
 By paying a lot of attention to the needs of the employees and the production this leader works very efficiently.

 Green zone within the Managerial Grid

-As the style of the leader is also determined by the situation, Blake and Mouton indicated that the best starting position within the Managerial Grid can be found between 5.5 (middle of the road) and 9.9 (team).
+As the style of the leader is also determined by the situation, Robert.
+R. Blake and Jane Mouton indicated that the best starting position within the Managerial Grid can be found between 5.5 (middle of the road) and 9.9 (team).
 They called the space in between the ‘green zone‘.
 The leadership style is only effective when other styles are applied per situation.
 They recommend that the basic leadership style must be taken from the green zone.